 - If it is HTTPS, there are extra instructions and info in the HTTPS section.

 - cPanel – This tutorial assumes that your new host is doing a free cPanel migration for you.
+If not, see the notes near the end about the host doing a manual migration.

 - Your exact steps may vary, depending on your host and domain registrar.